-Getting Students to do Assigned Readings
+Getting students to do assigned readings

-Last week’s tip addressed the issue of how much reading to assign and provided a guide to estimating the number of hours a typical student might need to do assigned readings.
-Unfortunately, many of us have experienced the situation where students arrive at class and a significant proportion have not done the readings.
+Many of us have experienced the situation where students arrive at class and a significant proportion have not done the readings.
 This is especially troublesome if the pedagogy within the course involves discussion or analysis of the readings.
 Below I provide a few suggestions on how to incentivize students to do the assigned reading before class.

 Require a pre-class reflection

-|Missing, nothing posted|
+|Missing, nothing posted

-|Poor or marginal quality, little or no evidence of effort, simply restates the article, no reflection, turned in on time F to D level work/effort.|
+|Poor or marginal quality, little or no evidence of effort, simply restates the article, no reflection, turned in on time F to D level work/effort.

 |Solid post, identifies key points, states what they learned, evidence of appropriate effort, clear that they read and thought about the reading.
-This is the expected score, C to B level work|
+This is the expected score, C to B level work

-|Exemplary post, clear they read and thought about the reading, provides new insights and/or perspective, may include reference to prior reading or other material, may challenge points in the reading, A level work|
+|Exemplary post, clear they read and thought about the reading, provides new insights and/or perspective, may include reference to prior reading or other material, may challenge points in the reading, A level work

-|Any 2 or 3 level post that is turned in after the forum closes|
+|Any 2 or 3 level post that is turned in after the forum closes

 For undergraduate courses where much of the reading is from a textbook, I require students to complete an online quiz based on the assigned reading.
 For a previous introductory biology course (>200 students) I used auto graded multiple-choice questions.
 The purpose was to provide an incentive for students to open the textbook and read the assigned chapter.
 My experience and student responses from end of the class surveys suggests that the biggest hurdle in getting students to read the textbook is to have them open it.
 I often used M/C questions from the end of the chapter or those provided by the publisher.
 Unfortunately, developing auto graded quiz questions using the Moodle quiz tool can be time-consuming.
 One trick in setting up repetitive auto graded quizzes in Moodle is to first develop a prototype quiz with all the correct settings and then use the duplication function to clone the quiz.
 This way you only need to edit the timing and the question and answer components of the duplicated quiz.
 An alternative is to use the questionnaire tool and give a low number of points for those that complete the questionnaire prior to class.
 In this case I close the questionnaire 30 minutes before the start of class and those students who miss it forfeit the participation point(s).
 In Moodle questionnaires can include M/C questions, but the answers are not graded.